hp77-creator/dylogor/README.md

 can help you query about those logs on the basis of various fields in the log document

+## Things that are delivered at the end of submission:
+- log storing capability on port 3000
+  - Using ElasticSearch to create a new index and storing document as they are inserted
+  - Currently it is working for local setup
+- Search functionality
+  - Implemented search all
+  - Search by key i.e filter
+  - Search with regex
+  - Search with timestamp
+  - APIs were created using Flask
+- Provided a CLI to the tool
+  - Used Click to create a CLI
+  - Information on cli is in this [README](cli/README.md)

 :info: logs will be sent to port `3000`

 An example of log document that is stored in Dylogor: